So where is the danger, and how do you avoid it? Here's how to NOT be the next victim of pickpocketing.

 In Verona, avoid Portoni della Bra, the City Gate, which is the entrance to Centro Storico of Verona.
 It's packed with tourists and pickpockets.
 If you need to stop at the Pisa station to change trains, be on the lookout for shady people.

-In Naples, which some consider a particularly dangerous city, beware of dark alleys and streets, the Spanish Quarter, the main train station, and the Piazza Garibaldi.
+Naples is notorious for pickpockets.
+Beware of dark alleys and streets, the Spanish Quarter, the main train station, and the Piazza Garibaldi.

 Keep your eyes peeled in Internet cafes across the country - they're prime spots for theft.

 Thieves in the city often use the "bump" technique to knock into a person and steal his or her wallet at the same time.